-- to stress individual accountability for those who choose to use illegal drugs; - to maintain a Bi-College community where the harmful effects of drug use can be minimized: - to inform the members of the Bi-College community of the availability of confidential and effective guidance and resources for those with questions and concerns related to drug use, dependence and abuse: and - to encourage all members of the Bi-College community to become familiar with the physiological, psychological and legal aspects of drug use, dependence and abuse.
+- to remind students that the Social Honor Code, the federal laws and the laws of the Commonwealth of Pennsylvania apply to their behavior with respect to the use of drugs; - to stress individual accountability for those who choose to use illegal drugs; - to maintain a Bi-College community where the harmful effects of drug use can be minimized; - to inform the members of the Bi- College community of the availability of confidential and effective guidance and resources for those with questions and concerns related to drug use, and substance use disorders; and - to encourage all members of the Bi-College community to become familiar with the physiological, psychological and legal aspects of drug use, and substance use disorders.

 All members of the Bi-College community are expected to be familiar with and abide by the principles of the drug policy.
-This policy stresses prevention and concern; it charges the community with the responsibility for drug education, intervention and heightened awareness of campus resources for dealing with drug problems.
+This policy stresses prevention and concern; it charges the community with the responsibility for drug education, intervention and heightened awareness of campus resources for attending to substance use/substance use disorders.

 It also asks us to consider the relationship between the individual and the community, and the question of responsibility to one's peers.
-In many cases, choosing not to intervene in another person's abuse of drugs is not a neutral position.
-By not interfering, we become an enabler.
-In claiming to allow abusers their individual freedom of choice. we may in fact be limiting their choices by reinforcing their attitudes and behavior.
-In summary, we have a responsibility not to withdraw from the community either by abusing drugs or by ignoring the abuse of drugs.
+In many cases, choosing not to intervene in another person's substance use is not a neutral position.
+Speaking with the individual in a respectful and non-judgmental manner at a time when the individual is not under the influence of drugs/ alcohol, allow the individual to reflect on the impact of their behavior on others.
+While not expecting or demanding immediate change, one may offer resources/referrals which may be helpful either at that time or in the future.

-- The illegal possession, use, sale or distribution of drugs is in violation of the law, and the Colleges will not protect students from prosecution under federal, - Students have the responsibility to confront and/or intervene on the behalf of individuals whose use of drugs or actions under the influence of drugs presents a danger to themselves and/or to the community at large. - The Colleges as educational institutions, being concerned about the harmful effects of the illegal use, possession, sale or distribution of drugs on the individual, and on the integrity, safety and security of this academic community, do not condone the illegal use, possession, sale or distribution of drugs.
+- The illegal possession, use, sale, or distribution of drugs is in violation of the law, and the Colleges will not protect students from prosecution under federal, state, or local law. - Students have the responsibility to intervene on the behalf of individuals whose use of drugs or actions under the influence of drugs presents a danger to themselves and/or to the community at large. - The Colleges as educational institutions, being concerned about the harmful effects of the illegal use, possession, sale, or distribution of drugs on the individual, and on the integrity, safety and security of this academic community, do not condone the illegal use, possession, sale, or distribution of drugs.
 The administrations of Bryn Mawr and Haverford Colleges reserve the right to act when they have reason to believe that involvement with drugs is having an adverse effect upon the life and/or academic performance of students or adversely affects or legally implicates others in the academic community.
 College action may take such forms as education, counseling, referral to outside agencies, separation or exclusion, depending on the situation.